top of page

 In 1980 the first vintage under the Kiona name was produced - a Lemberger - which was also the first commercial Lemberger in the United States

-In the years since Kiona has expanded to produce several vintages, with Lemberger remaining one of the top sought-after wines.
+In the years since, Kiona has expanded to produce several vintages, with Lemberger remaining one of the top sought-after wines.
 Its medium-bodied fruit pairs well with a number of foods and it is one of my favorites.
 While you are there, pick up a bottle of Old Block Cabernet Sauvignon - this wine is from that original 1975 planting, the one that started it all.
-It's the wine I pick up for special occasions, like birthdays, anniversaries, and that day we can finally throw away those face masks!
-(Yes...that bottle is labeled and waiting in my wine storage)
+It's the wine I pick up for special occasions, like birthdays, anniversaries, and that day we were all able to leave our homes and head back out to wineries and restaurants!
+(Oh yes...remember 2020?)

 Stop #5 - With the flip of a coin